Salzburg specialties

 Many other specialties are also typical of Salzburg, such as the "Salzburger Bier", which comes from the surrounding breweries, or the "Salzburger Brot", which is often baked from rye flour and sourdough.
 Almost everyone has heard of at least one of these Salzburg specialties.
 But I bet that is no longer the case with the next products from the city on the Salzach.

-Fish and the most expensive caviar in the world
+Even fish and the most expensive caviar in the world are Salzburg specialties

 Not only does he breed many of the types of fish he sells in his shop himself.
 He is also one of only 30 breeders worldwide breeding albino white sturgeon.
 Because of its rarity, their caviar is one of the most valuable foods in the world.
 And one of the most expensive.
 A gram of white caviar costs up to 35 cents.
 Therefore, sales already start with cans from ten grams.
 Not much.
 You definitely can't get enough of it.
 But the jars always offer an opportunity to try this delicacy.